About system locations

 - Any Conferencing Nodes that are configured with a static NAT address must not be configured with the same System location as nodes that do not have static NAT enabled.
 This is to ensure that load balancing is not performed across nodes servicing external clients and nodes that can only service private IP addresses.

-- We recommend that a System location should not contain a mixture of on-premises and cloud-hosted (Azure, AWS or GCP) Conferencing Nodes.
+- We recommend that a System location should not contain a mixture of on-premises and cloud-hosted (Azure, AWS, GCP or Oracle) Conferencing Nodes.

 See Network deployment options for more information about the various deployment scenarios.